codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 {% endraw %}
 {% endhighlight %}

+>Notice that this pipeline is using dynamic git repository variables, so it must be linked to a least one [git trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) in order to work.

 The last two annotations add the text of a file as a value.
 You can define an absolute or relative path.
 No processing is done on the file before being stored.
+If a file is not found, the annotation will still be added verbatim.
 We suggest you only store small text files in this manner as annotations values.

 ## Removing annotations